v-finance/camelot/doc/sphinx/source/advanced/deployment.rst

 CloudLaunch works cross platform, so it's perfectly possible to build a Windows installer, or update a Windows application from Linux.

-To build a .egg file that can be deployed through ClaudLaunch, use the command::
+To build a .egg file that can be deployed through CloudLaunch, use the command::

     python.exe setup.py bdist_cloud